uncia-dev/ComplexHTML-XBlock/README.md

 ![Image](https://raw.githubusercontent.com/uw-ray/cdot_slides_for_edx/master/docs/cdot_slide11.jpg)

-TODO:
+TODO / Plans:

+add preview pane in studio

 Add notes regarding recorded interactions

 add next, previous fields

-url to an index / table of content file
+url to an index / table of content file, or browse the database for the course structure

-add preview pane in studio

 rename element to xblock_element in JS files

-regarding JSON settings:

-	if user doesn't have one, copy it from the db

-	if the user has one, update it